Chesewip/autokeywordlistbruteforce/README.md

 # Quagmire III Wordlist Bruteforcer (CLI)

-This repository packages a terminal version of the Quagmire III wordlist solver that originally shipped as a browser tool (`quagmire_3_wordlist_solver (1).html`).
-Both a Python script (`quag_bruteforce.py`) and a standalone C++ implementation (`quag_bruteforce.cpp`) reproduce the keyed alphabet enumeration, cipher family decryptors (Vigenère, Beaufort, variant Beaufort, and their autokey variants), and the scoring heuristics used by the HTML worker.
-Use them to explore candidate plaintexts directly from your shell or deploy them on bare-bones machines.
+It runs a lot of vigenere ciphers dawg.

 ## C++ command-line solver

-The new `quag_bruteforce.cpp` binary is designed for fast, multi-threaded searches on systems where Python is undesirable or unavailable.
+The new `quag_bruteforce.cpp` binary is designed for fast, multi-threaded searches.

 ### Build